IconPippi/MockMessagingService/README.md

 # MockMessagingService
-This Roblox Studio plugin provides a local alternative to the MessagingService Roblox API.
+This Roblox Studio plugin provides a localhost alternative to the MessagingService Roblox API.
 It is currently impossible to communicate across locally-running Roblox servers on your machine through the provided MS API, unless you were to create a secondary place under the same universe of your main one.
 This, however did not cover my specific use case and I therefore decided to engineer a hacky alternative.

 ## Installation